 This Gluten-Free Earl Grey Tea Cake is a tender bundt cake that’s infused with Earl Grey tea leaves to make a special and interesting dessert.
 Try a slice with, yes, a cup of tea!

-Inspired by a New York Times recipe, this cake is a simple blend of three gluten-free flours mixed with whole milk plain yogurt and maple sugar.
+Inspired by a New York Times recipe, this cake is a simple blend of three gluten-free flours mixed with whole milk plain yogurt, and maple sugar.
 I decided on maple sugar here because I do love maple sugar (and syrup!), and reduced the sugar called for in the original recipe.
 Whole milk plain yogurt brings moisture to the gluten-free flours, and helps create a tender crumb.
 This cake baked up unbelievably light and fluffy.

 This is a lovely gluten-free tea cake.
-The sweetness of the oat flour is a nice backdrop to the distinctive Earl Grey tea leaves dispersed throughout, the almond flour bolsters the crumb, and a little sweet white rice flour lend enough starch to bring it together.
+The sweetness of the oat flour is a nice backdrop to the distinctive Earl Grey tea leaves dispersed throughout, the almond flour bolsters the crumb, and a little sweet white rice flour lends enough starch to bring it together.
 I loved this cake infused with a mandarin orange glaze sweetened just slightly with honey, but I’ve also included instructions for making a honey cream cheese frosting.

 What You’ll Need To Make Gluten-Free Earl Grey Tea Cake